vktemel/trafficSignClassifier/projectWriteup.md

 Here is an image

 The last step of preprocessing was normalization of the data.
 Normalized data sets are recommended as it improves training of the model by having both positive and negative values and it helps the model to converge quicker.

-Other ideas:
-- Generate additional data
-- Augmentation

-The difference between the original data set and the augmented data set is the following ...
+For preprocessing, I also spent quite a bit of time in Udacity knowledge base, especially when I first started the project and I realized the model was overfitting.
+I tried to understand what is meant by augmentation, which was a common discussion point.
+At first, I thought augmentation was *only modifying* the existing training data, but not *extending*.
+This generated a lot of confusion to me.
+Now, I understand that this is a mechanism to *balance* the training data, as training data didn't have even distribution among the traffic signs.
+However, as I met the required accuracy for the project via modifications to the model, I didn't try further augmentation.

+---

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.